-1. Organizational Background and Staffing (13 points)
+1. Organizational Background and Staffing (15 points)

-- The organization details the roles, responsibilities, and structure of the staff that will be implementing, providing oversight, and monitoring the program. - The organization has facilitated, partnered, or participated in educational or workforce development programs (i.e., pre-apprenticeship/registered apprenticeship, work experience and job training programs, etc.) - The leadership and staff of the organization has the same lived experience as the beneficiary population and/or community being served. - The applicant's (organization's or institution's) definitions of diversity, equity, inclusion, and accessibility demonstrate the organization is engaged in related to diversity, equity, and inclusion.
-This can include the inclusion of diversity on the Board of Directors, agency staff and leadership, and/or volunteers.
+- The applicant details the roles, responsibilities, and structure of the staff that will be implementing, providing oversight, and monitoring the program. - The applicant has facilitated, partnered, or participated in educational or workforce development programs (i.e., pre-apprenticeship/registered apprenticeship, work experience and job training programs, etc.) - The applicant describes their organization's mission and relevant experience in areas such as volunteer recruitment and management, community outreach, overcoming project implementation challenges, etc.

-2. Compliance and Accountability (8 points)
+2. Member Supervision (6 points)